prajivinn/Predicting-Customer-Loyalty-Using-ML/README.md

 Project_Link: https://prajivinn.github.io/2022/01/18/predicting-customer-loyalty.html

-## Key Definition
-The loyalty score metric measures the % of grocery spend (market level) that each customer allocates to the client vs. all of the competitors.

-Example 1: Customer X has a total grocery spend of $100 and all of this is spent with our client.
-Customer X has a loyalty score of 1.0

-Example 2: Customer Y has a total grocery spend of $200 but only 20% is spent with our client.
-The remaining 80% is spend with competitors.
-Customer Y has a customer loyalty score of 0.2

 ## Context

 Our client, a grocery retailer, hired a market research consultancy to append market level customer loyalty information to the database.
 However, only around 50% of the client’s customer base could be tagged, thus the other half did not have this information present.